-The applicant wishes to change this condition because the 21 $\frac{1}{2}$ -acres of diseased apple trees was recommended for removal by the office of the Agricultural Commissioner.
+The applicant wishes to change this condition because the $21\frac{1}{2}$ -acres of diseased apple trees was recommended for removal by the office of the Agricultural Commissioner.
 Disease-born pests and pathogens which could contaminate adjacent crops and orchards had damaged the existing orchard (Exhibit F).
-The trees have been replaced with flowers and diversified crops and will be replaced with berries.
+The trees have been replaced with flowers and diversified crops that will be replaced with berries.

-iv) Condition 8e A drip irrigation system shall be used as the only method of irrigation both inside the greenhouses and for the required landscape screening and buffering.
+i{V} Condition 8e A drip irrigation system shall be used as the only method \pounds irrigation both inside the greenhouses and for the required landscape screening and buffering.

-The applicant wishes to change this condition because of changes in technology in the past 20 years since original project approval.
-The existing drip imgation system would be replaced with a state of the at system, which conserves water.
-Once the plants reach the proper size, they will be moved to an outdoor growing area where they will be grown utilizing a variety of irrigation methods to ensure the least amount of runoff and best use of imgation water.
+The applicant wishes to change this condition because of changes in technology in the past 20 years since original project approval and because of the different methods required by berry plant, as opposed to rose production.
+The existing interior drip irrigation system would be replaced with a state of the art system, which utilizes a fabric matting system, with an impermeable bottom layer, through which water slowly moves and is taken up by the roots of the berry plants.
+This system overall is simpler than drip irrigation and conserves water.
+Once the plants reach the proper size and can withstand outdoor conditions, they will be moved to an outdoor growing area where they will be grown utilizing a variety of irrigation methods to ensure the least amount of runoff and best use of irrigation water.

-Condition 8f Any brines or boiler residues shall be contained on site in a lined evaporationpond or other containment device approved by the Environmental Planning Section of the Planning Department.
+V) Condition 8f Any brines or boiler residues shall be contained on site in a lined evaporationpond or other containment device approved by the Environmental Planning Section of the Planning Department.